Updated: 15 July 2022

 - You must complete and submit to your department, a health and safety plan (formally known as a ‘Postgraduate Travel Overseas Research and Safety Plan’), form prior to departure.
 This is particularly important at the moment, as COVID‑19 presents a widespread Travel Safety issue that should be noted in that section of the form, in addition to any other issues particular to your situation / travel plans.

-Please note that if overseas study is approved, you would be allowed to pay fees at the domestic rate for the remainder of 2021, as long as the borders back into New Zealand remain closed and/or travel is impractical.
-We do not currently know whether the New Zealand Government will continue to allow fees at the domestic rate in 2022, for candidates stuck offshore due to continuing border closure.
-We hope to advise on this as soon as possible, but in the meantime you will need to factor this into your planning.
+Please note that if overseas study is approved, you would be allowed to pay fees at the domestic rate, as long as the borders back into New Zealand remain closed and/or travel is impractical.

 If you are receiving a University of Otago Doctoral Scholarship, you will also need to consult with the Scholarships Team (email@example.com) regarding payment of your scholarship offshore.